fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

 When we passed the `name` variable into the `change_name` method, it looks like the variable was *passed by value*, since re-assigning the variable only affected the *method-level variable*, and __not__ the *main scope variable*.

 ###### Pass by reference
 With pass by reference, a *reference to an object is passed around*.
 This establishes an *alias between the argument and the original object*, just like we saw when we set `a = b`.
 Both the argument and object refer to the __same location in memory__.
-With pass by reference, if you modify the argument’s state, you also modify the original object (__unlike__ previous examples with `a = b`).
+With pass by reference, if you modify the argument’s state, you also modify the original object.

 If Ruby was pure "pass by value", that means there should be no way for operations within a method to cause changes to the original object.
 ```